 ⇒People who question the support of political Israel that Dispensationalism teaches, are branded “Anti-Semitic.”
 What worse form of racism or hatred can there be than withholding the gospel of Jesus Christ from an entire people group?

 ⇒Because of Dispensationalism’s support of a physical, bloodline Israel, the organized church is inviting Rabbis to bring their heretical, “Judaizing” doctrines that not only add law to the finished work of Christ on the cross, but occult mysticism.
 The apostle Paul warned the first century believers about this very thing.

 “I am astonished that you are so quickly deserting the one who called you to live in the grace of Christ and are turning to a different gospel which is really no gospel at all.”
 (Gal 1:6-9)

-Dispensationalism was deliberately sown into church doctrine in the 1800’s by Freemasons with a very specific agenda that would sweep the church up into a great one world spiritual religion centralized in Jerusalem.
+Dispensationalism was deliberately sown into church doctrine in the 1800’s by Freemasons with a very specific agenda; to sweep the church up into a great one world spiritual religion centralized in Jerusalem.
 And things are going right according to plan.
-Jim Duke recently wrote this concise article about the history and doctrine of Dispensationalism.
-I’ve added my video below the post which covers the same points.
+Jim Duke recently wrote about the history and doctrine of Dispensationalism.
+I’ve added my video below the post, the second part of which (18 minutes in) covers these same points.

 Modern day Christianity adopts a doctrine outlining a case for a Pretribulation Rapture scenario based on scripture.
 However, when reading and analyzing the passages, we need the footnotes of the Scofield reference Bible to see that.
 By following along, it strings the passages together to fit and makes the case in the notes for this conclusion.
 However, is that necessarily what scripture tells forthright?
 So we ask how did it originate?